evan-007/pair-program/README.md

 Don't forget `heroku run rake db:migrate db:seed` after deploying.

-##Issues
-Angular-google-maps and the $async validations need different versions of angular? wtf

 ##To do

 change `app_config.yml` to use an env variable for `client/origin`